ireaneus/CDI/PersonalStatement.md

 ## Personal Statement of Faith

-### My Purpose in Life
+### My chief end in Life

-I believe that my ultimate purpose in life is to worship, serve, and honor God in everything I do, finding my deepest joy and satisfaction in Him.
-As affirmed by the Westminster Confession, "Man’s chief end is to glorify God, and to enjoy Him forever," I hold this as my guiding principle and desire in all aspects of life.
+I believe that my chief end in life is to worship, serve, and honor God in everything I do, finding my deepest joy and satisfaction in Him.
+As stated in the Westminster Confession, "Man’s chief end is to glorify God, and to enjoy Him forever," I hold this as my guiding principle and desire in all aspects of my life.

 **Scripture References**:
 - 1 Corinthians 10:31 – "Whether, then, you eat or drink or whatever you do, do all to the glory of God."
 - Psalm 73:25-26 – "Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
 My flesh and my heart may fail, But God is the strength of my heart and my portion forever."
 - Romans 11:36 – "For from Him and through Him and to Him are all things."

-### What I believe
-and I believe in the 5 Solas of the Reformation:
-- **Sola Scriptura (Scripture Alone)**: The Bible is the ultimate authority in all matters of faith.
-- **Sola Fide (Faith Alone)**: Justification is by faith alone.
-- **Sola Gratia (Grace Alone)**: Salvation is by grace alone.
-- **Solus Christus (Christ Alone)**: Christ is the only mediator and savior.
-- **Soli Deo Gloria (To the Glory of God Alone)**: All of life is for God’s glory.
-- **Scripture References**:
-  - *2 Timothy 3:16-17* – "All Scripture is inspired by God."
-  - *Romans 5:1* – "Having been justified by faith, we have peace with God."
-  - *Ephesians 2:8-9* – "By grace you have been saved through faith."
-  - *John 14:6* – "I am the way, the truth, and the life."
-  - *1 Corinthians 10:31* – "Whether, then, you eat or drink or whatever you do, do all to the glory of God."

 ---